hilltracer/rchain/.github/ISSUE_TEMPLATE/30_documentation.md

 ---
 name: Request documentation improvement
-about: Suggest an enhancement related to documentation in RChain repository
+about: Suggest an enhancement related to documentation in Rhonix repository
 labels: enhancement
 ---